rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ### Lifetime Annotation Syntax

 Lifetime annotations don’t change how long any of the references live.
-Just like functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
+Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
 Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.

-Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe `'` and are usually all lowercase and very short, like generic types.
+Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe (`'`) and are usually all lowercase and very short, like generic types.
 Most people use the name `'a`.
 We place lifetime parameter annotations after the `&` of a reference, using a space to separate the annotation from the reference’s type.